-- 3.55 Once the first accounts have been produced, the challenge is to: - make them an ongoing process, - share best practices and lessons learned, - ensure they are being used, and - take advantage of opportunities to implement additional accounts. - 3.56 This phase focuses on the longer-term strengthening of the institutional arrangements and each of the building blocks of the statistical production process (including related environmental monitoring) for the selected SEEA accounts. - 3.57 Ensuring that the selected accounts are produced regularly will not only require a commitment of long-term funding but also a training and knowledge transfer program to ensure succession after staff turnover. - 3.58 Promoting the use of the accounts will depend on a successful advocacy and outreach program.
-Potential users include not only government agencies but also the research community and the public. - 3.59 Based on the experience of developing the first accounts, it may be feasible to implement additional accounts.
-The processes described here can be revisited to establish priorities for these accounts.
-This can benefit from good documentation on the experience, lessons learned and best practices already established.
+- 3.60 Once the initial accounts have been produced, the challenge is to: - make them an ongoing process, - share best practices and lessons learned, - ensure they are being used, and - take advantage of opportunities to implement additional accounts. - 3.61 This phase focuses on the longer-term strengthening of the institutional arrangements and each of the building blocks of the statistical production process (including related environmental monitoring) for the selected SEEA accounts.

+- 3.62 Ensuring that the selected accounts are produced regularly will not only require a commitment of long-term funding but also a training and knowledge transfer program to ensure succession after staff turnover. - 3.63 Promoting the use of the accounts will depend on a successful advocacy and outreach program.
+Potential users include not only government agencies but also the research community and the broader public, including the media and non-government organisations. - 3.64 Based on the experience of developing the initial accounts for a particular theme, it may be feasible to consider the development of accounts for other themes.
+In this situation, the processes described in this guide can be revisited to establish priorities for these accounts.
+This would benefit from good documentation on the experience, lessons learned and best practices already established.